Bsenzio/wamg/README.md

 A short gameplay and technical demonstration video of **Bald B: Where Are My Veggies?** is available as well

+An additional video showcases the manual placement option,

 The video showcases:
 - *Phase 1*: Vegetable budget collection and enemy interaction
-- *Phase 2*: Game of Life simulation on NES hardware
+- *Phase 2*: Game of Life simulation on NES hardware  (Manual or Random)
 - **Real-time** palette-based cell updates
 - Serpentine traversal and **VBlank-safe** execution